Xrey995/ai-rapi/README_EN.md

 A: No per-token billing — fixed subscription.
 No need to monitor a balance.
 Access to models from multiple providers through a single key.
 Context window: 32 768 tokens (input + output combined).

 **Q: What is the context window and what is its size?**
 A: The context window is the total number of tokens a model processes in a single pass: all conversation messages (system prompt + history + current request) plus the model response.
-At Ai RAPI this is **65 536 tokens** — uniform across all plans and models.
+At Ai RAPI this is **32 768 tokens** — uniform across all plans and models.

 This value is exposed automatically via `GET /v1/models` in the `context_length` field.
 AI agents with automatic context management (Kilo Code, Cursor, Claude Code, Continue) read it on connection and use it to determine when to start compressing conversation history.

 **Q: What is the maximum response length?**
 A: The gateway declares `max_tokens = 16 384` in the `/v1/models` response — 50% of the context window reserved for generation.
-For comparison: OpenAI GPT-4o caps responses at 16 384 tokens, Anthropic Claude 3.5 at 8 192 tokens.
+For comparison: Anthropic Claude 3.5 caps responses at 8 192 tokens.
 You can override this by specifying `max_tokens` in the request body.

 **Q: How do AI agents (Kilo Code, Cursor, Claude Code, etc.) handle the context window?**
 A: Automatically.
 On connection, the agent issues `GET /v1/models`, receives `context_length = 32 768` for each model, and configures its internal context compression threshold.
 No manual configuration is required — the agent trims conversation history automatically as the limit approaches.